Sorry, you need to enable JavaScript to visit this website.

 • One representative of the National Culture Centre;

-The Advisory Council on Youth (CCJ) meets, ordinarily, every three months or, extraordinarily, whenever convened by its president.
-Specialised committees, intended to assess specific issues can also be created.
-These meetings are properly minuted and the issues addressed are varied, covering youth employment and support programmes, youth associative life, youth hostels’ management, and the national Government budgets for the youth sector, among other topics.
+The Advisory Council on Youth (CCJ) meets every three months or, extraordinarily, whenever convened by its president.
+Specialised committees, intended to assess specific issues, can also be created.
+These meetings are properly noted and the issues addressed are varied, covering youth employment and support programmes, youth associative life, youth hostels’ management, and the national Government’s budget for the youth sector, among other topics.

-As an example, here are some of the topics of the Advisory Council on Youth’s agenda:
+Some of the topics of the Advisory Council on Youth’s agenda are as follows:

 • Youth employment and the Youth Guarantee programme;